 Dual fuel energy tariffs supply customers with both gas and electricity from the same supplier.
-These are often easier to manage and can sometimes work out cheaper than getting the two fuels separately.
+These are often easier to manage and usually work out cheaper than getting the two fuels separately.

-Business energy tariffs are designed specifically for businesses, as opposed to individual homes.
-Signing up to a business tariff works slightly differently to personal energy tariffs.
+Business energy tariffs are designed specifically for companies, as opposed to private homes.
+The sign-up process works slightly differently to personal energy tariffs.

-The cheapest energy suppliers vary for each customer depending on their location, needs and levels of energy usage.
-You may find that your best bet is one of the traditional big six energy suppliers, while others may find the best deals coming from one of the smaller names trying to make their mark in a packed industry.
-The best thing to do is compare energy prices from a wide range of suppliers to find the one which offers the cheapest gas and electric for you (if that’s the most important thing).
+There’s no single energy supplier who’s the cheapest for everyone – it all depends on where you live, your individual needs and your energy usage.
+You may discover your best option lies with one of the traditional ‘big six’ energy suppliers, or you may find the best deals can be found with one of the smaller companies trying to make waves in a crowded marketplace.
+Your best tactic is to compare energy plans across a wide range of suppliers to find the one that offers the best gas and electric deals for you.

-There are many types of energy tariff available to customers, including:
+There are several types of energy tariff available to customers.
+These include:

-Renewable tariffs, or green tariffs, are plans that make use of renewable energy wherever possible in order to combat the effects of our energy use on the environment.
-These tariffs will typically use 100% renewable electricity from sources like wind or hydropower, in addition to offsetting at least some carbon use when it comes to gas.
+These tariffs, also known as ‘green tariffs’, are plans that use renewable energy where possible to reduce the effects of your energy use on the environment.
+They typically use 100% renewable electricity from sources including wind and hydroelectricity, plus aim to offset some of the carbon emissions from your gas.

-Dual fuel tariffs are plans that include both gas and electricity rather than one or the other, so customers who use both can opt to receive their energy through the same supplier instead of having to sign up to two different deals.
+These plans include both gas and electricity, so if you use both forms of energy you can easily receive them from a single supplier instead of having to sign up for two different deals.

-Fixed price tariffs tend to be some of the more popular tariffs on the market because they ensure that the price customers pay per unit of energy is fixed for the duration of their contract.
-This tends to be for 12 or 18 months, but customers have to be vigilant about their plan coming to an end, as they may be rolled on to a more expensive standard variable tariff.
+These tariffs are among the most popular on the market because they guarantee that the price you pay for each unit of energy you consume is fixed for the duration of your contract.
+Fixed price tariffs tend to run for 12 or 18 months, so stay aware of when your plan is due to end, as you may be rolled on to the company’s more expensive standard variable tariff.

-Most energy suppliers are part of the Energy Switch Guarantee, which pledges to ensure that every switch is completed without any issues within 21 days.
-You can also make use of the 14-day cooling off period to cancel the switch if you change your mind.
+Most energy suppliers are part of the Energy Switch Guarantee, which commits to completing any switch to another supplier without issues within 21 days.
+You also have a 14-day cooling off period, allowing you to cancel the switch if you change your mind.